The Russian Tortoise, which is the name it is usually known by, was named after the naturalist Thomas Horsefield.

 |Ladies’ mantle||Sweet Potato|

 |Tall Oat Grass||Petunia|

 |Butterfly Bush||Black Currant|

-It is a good idea to grow a supply of leafy green plants if your Tortoise lives indoors.
-This means it will not have to depend on greens and other food from the grocery store which may have been treated with pesticides.
-A Calcium/D3 vitamin supplement should also be added to the indoor tortoise’s diet.
+It is a good idea to grow a supply of leafy greens for Tortoises that live indoors.
+This means it will not have to depend on greens and other items from the grocery store which may have been treated with pesticides.
+A Calcium/D3 vitamin supplement, such as calcium powder, should also be added to the indoor tortoise’s diet.

 Never add meat to a Russian Tortoise’s diet – these animals are herbivores and they cannot digest meat.
 Fruit is also something to leave off this tortoise’s menu, as consumption of fruit can cause parasite blooms.

-Some foods are completely poisonous to a Russian Tortoise.
-These anti-nutrients are foods which contain oxalic acid and/or phytic acid – they can cause a lack of adequate calcium in the diet of the tortoise and thus cause deformities in the carapace.
+Some foods are completely poisonous to Russian Tortoises.
+These anti-nutrients are foods which contain oxalic acid and/or phytic acid – they can cause a lack of adequate calcium in the the tortoise and thus cause deformities in the shell or severe weight loss.
 Some of these anti-nutrient foods are:

 |Inedible Food List|

 |Boxwood||All Ficus species||Oleander|